aosabook/500lines/functionalDB/chapter.md

 * We use Clojure’s _Design by Contract_ [ADD REF HERE] pattern to validate that the cardinality parameter is a permissible value
 * We also use Clojure’s destructuring mechanism to provide a default value of *:db/single* if one is not given

-Attributes only have meaning if they are related to an entity.
-This is done with the *add-attr* function, which adds a given attribute to an entity's attribute map.
-This :attrs map associates the attribute’s name to the attribute itself to permit fast lookup of an attribute on an entity.
+Attributes only have meaning if they are part of an entity.
+This connection is done using the *add-attr* function, which adds a given attribute to an entity's attribute map (called *:attrs*).
+Permitting fast lookup of an attribute given its name was the the reason a map was chosen as the attributes container.

 Note that instead of directly using the attribute’s name, we first convert it into a keyword to adhere to Clojure’s idiomatic usage of maps.